elizabethdrew/restaurant-review-be/DIARY.md

 - Fri 31st March: Review endpoints in place.
 Review ratings now update the restaurant rating automatically.
 Tweaks to security and review logic.
 Need to update the tests to take into account the updated setup.
 - Mon 3rd April: Back on integration tests.
 - Tuesday 11th April: Updated documentation.
 Changed database tables to link to other tables.
 Removed the lombok @EqualsAndHashCode from entity classes.
 Updated yaml for api version control.
+- Thursday 13th April: Failed on the JWT front yesterday so went back to where I was on tuesday.
+Seem to have got the authentication working with the JWT token alongside the database of users which is good.
+Not sure I understand how exactly, but it's a good start.
+The entity classes are still using the incorrect lombok so that needs re-fixing, and unit and integration tests need updating.

 To Do:
 - Integration Tests end in IT and own folder